ThakaRashard/thakarashard.github.io/_includes/computer.md

 # Computing

+[Literate programming](https://en.wikipedia.org/wiki/Literate_programming) is a programming paradigm introduced in 1984 by Donald Knuth in which a computer program is given as an explanation of how it works in a natural language, such as English, interspersed (embedded) with snippets of macros and traditional source code, from which compilable source code can be generated.[1]
+The approach is used in scientific computing and in data science routinely for reproducible research and open access purposes.[2]
+Literate programming tools are used by millions of programmers today.[3]]
 [Front Matter](https://johtela.github.io/LiterateCS/FrontMatter.html) All of the input files may contain a special block called front matter at the very beginning of them.
 The front matter is a YAML...[ReadMore](https://johtela.github.io/LiterateCS/)

 [Global attributes HTML5](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes)